Topic Overview

 Changing anything big in your life can be stressful.
 It can seem like a lot to do.
 This can be especially true when the change involves tobacco, a drug, alcohol, or changing how you eat.

 For some people, knowing that something has to change happens quickly.
 For others, it can take years.
-Nobody is the same.
-But, no matter how long it takes, many people find that asking themselves questions and thinking about their answers helps them figure out what to do next.
+But no matter how long it takes, many people find that asking themselves questions and thinking about their answers helps them figure out what change might be needed.

-Even if you're not sure that change is for you, thinking about what it might be like can be helpful.
-You're just looking at both sides of a story.
+Even if you're not sure you're ready to make a change, thinking about what it might be like can be helpful.
+It can be a way to explore or even find motivation.

 Ask yourself questions about what you want to change, like: